Project

 Actions #17

-Updated by rglaue over 7 years ago
+Updated by rglaue about 8 years ago

 Please note, SessionIds in cookies are not RESTfully compliant, because the client's authorization is stored on the server.